 There is a lot of dissenting opinions about Kratom, which is largely due to ignorance and lack of funding for scientific studies.
 So stay informed and keep reading about plants related to Kratom!

 There are 3 main varieties of Kratom, distinguished by the color of the veins on the leaves;

-Before considering using this product, or carrying it in your store, it’s important to know the differences and their effects.
+Before considering using this product, or carrying it in your store, it’s important to know the differences and their properties.
 You can find invaluable information online from users who have documented their experiences.

 Quinine Tree (Cinchona Pubescens)

 The bark of this amazing tree is where we find the cure for malaria, among other things.
-Yes, it is also related to Kratom and coffee.
+Yes, it is also related to Kratom.